Tensor product algebras, Grassmannians and Khovanov homology: Khovanov homology

 What we would like to find is a bimodule which ``inserts'' a copy of $L_1$ with two new red strands attached to it.
 The beauty of using a pictorial approach is that we can literally do exactly that; the ugliness of a pictorial approach is that we then have to check a bunch of relations to make sure we didn't just set everything to 0.

+Let $+_i$ denote the tangle which (reading from the bottom) adds a cup between the $i$ and $i+1$st strands, and $-_i$ its reflection in the vertical axis.

 More formally, let a $+_i$-Stendhal diagram be a diagram which follows the Stendhal rules except that one of the red strands is a cup connected to the top in the $i+1$st and $i+2$nd position at $y=1$; this cup must have a unique minimum, and there is a black strand which connects $y=1$ to this minimum.
-One example of a $+_1$-Stendhal diagram with $\ell=1$ is
+One example of a $+_1$-Stendhal diagram with $\ell=1$ is We can assign $+_i$-Stendhal diagrams a degree as usual, ignoring the minimum; thus the diagram above with 3 black/black crossings, 1 dot, and 1 red/black crossing has degree $-3$.

 \begin{definition} Let $\mathfrak{K}_i$ be the $T^{\ell+2}-T^\ell$-bimodule spanned over $\K$ by $+_i$-Stendhal diagrams modulo the local relations of $T^\ell$ and the additional relations: \newseq